-At initial recognition, the Company can make an irrevocable election (on an instrument-by-instrument basis) to designate equity investments as at FVOCI; however, such designation is not permitted if the equity investment is held by the Company for trading or as mandatorily required to be classified as fair value through profit or loss (FVTPL).
-The Company has irrevocably designated equity instruments as at FVOCI on initial recognition.
+At initial recognition, the Group can make an irrevocable election (on an instrument-byinstrument basis) to designate equity investments as at FVOCI; however, such designation is not permitted if the equity investment is held by the Group for trading or as mandatorily required to be classified as FVTPL.
+The Group has irrevocably designated equity instruments as at FVOCI on initial recognition.

 Financial assets at FVOCI are initially measured at fair value plus transaction costs.
 Subsequently, they are measured at fair value, with no deduction for any disposal costs.

 Gains and losses arising from changes in fair value, including the foreign exchange component, are recognized in other comprehensive income, net of any effects arising from income taxes, and are reported as part of Revaluation Reserves account in equity.
 When the asset is disposed of, the cumulative gain or loss previously recognized in the Revaluation Reserves account is not reclassified to profit or loss but is reclassified directly to Retained Earnings account, except for those debt securities classified as FVOCI wherein cumulative fair value gains or losses are recycled to profit or loss.